averagejoe77/arcane-warding/README.md

 ## Features

-- **Automatic Detection**: Detects when an actor is a wizard with the Abjurer subclass or the School of Abjuration subclass for 2014
+- **Automatic Detection**: Detects when an actor is a wizard with the Abjurer subclass (this may not work in 2014)
 - **Spell Monitoring**: Automatically detects when Abjuration spells are cast
 - **Smart Healing**: Calculates healing as spell level × 2 and applies it to the ward
 - **Visual Feedback**: Shows ward icon when active (requires DAE and Visual Active Effects) and provides chat notifications for ward activities